 Fiber Optic Technology

 High speeds and reliable service make fiber internet very popular.
-Currently, 76.5 million U.S. homes can connect to fiber internet services, which is expected to increase significantly soon.
+Right now, 76.5 million U.S. homes can access fiber internet.
+This number is set to grow significantly soon.

 How does fiber internet work?
-Let’s look at the process, the benefits of fiber internet connections, and how they compare to other forms of internet delivery.
+Let’s explore the process and benefits of fiber internet.
+We’ll also compare it to other types of internet connections.

 What is Fiber Optic Technology?